 Trenton, NJ 08625-0907

 In your appeal letter, you must include your name, SSN, telephone number, and address.
 You must also give a reason for your appeal.
 If you are filing your appeal late, you must also include the reason for filing late.
-More information on the appeals process can be found here.

 Also be sure to read our section on the New Jersey unemployment benefits appeals process here.